dspinellis/ai-cli-lib/README.md

 ```

+Consequently,
-So, if you want to use the capabilities of _ai-cli_, configure your system
+if you want to use the capabilities of _ai-cli_, configure your system
 to use the Homebrew commands in preference to the ones supplied with macOS.

 ## Reference documentation